klauer/epics-sumo-mirror/doc/introduction.rst

 Sets of modules that are *complete* and *consistent* are created by a tool.
 The tool creates a makefile for each set that ensures that modules are compiled in the right order.
-Every set, which is also called a *build*, is identified by a unique name, a *buildtag*.
-Information on builds is stored in a build database.
+Every set, which is also called a :term:`build`, is identified by a unique name, a :term:`buildtag`.
+Information on builds is stored in a build database or :term:`BUILDDB`.

-Modules reside in directories whose names contain the module version tag and the buildtag.
-A module of the same version may exist in different builds with with different versions of dependency versions.
+Modules reside in directories whose names contain the :term:`module` :term:`version` tag and the :term:`buildtag`.
+A :term:`module` of the same version may exist in different :term:`builds` with with different versions of dependency versions.

-Some versions of modules may be part of more than one build in order to reduce compile time and optimize disk space.
-The tool ensures that all builds are still consistent and complete.
+Some versions of :term:`modules` may be part of more than one :term:`build` in order to reduce compile time and optimize disk space.
+The tool ensures that all :term:`builds` are still consistent and complete.

 Databases are always files in `JSON <http://www.json.org>`_ format.

 The concept of states
 ---------------------

-In order to distinguish the maturity of modules, dependencies and builds we distinguish 3 different states:
+In order to distinguish the maturity of :term:`builds` we distinguish 3 different :term:`build` :term:`states`:

 stable
-  Stable means that the item is used in production and is not known to have major faults.
+  Stable means that the :term:`build` is used in production and is not known to have major faults.

 testing
-  Testing means that the item can be used on an IOC but it not yet tested.
-If it runs on an IOC for some time without major problems, the item state should be set to "stable".
+  Testing means that the :term:`build` could be compiled without errors.
+If it is used on an IOC for some time without major problems, the :term:`build` :term:`state` should be set to "stable".

 unstable
-  Unstable means that the item was just created.
-It is not guaranteed to work and is not even guaranteed that this can be booted or even compiled.
-It it is loaded and left on an IOC to run for a longer time it's state should be set to "testing".
+  Unstable means that the :term:`build` is just created.
+This is also the state of a build if it's compilation fails.

 The concept of architectures
 ----------------------------